RogerRln/Deep-Epidemic-Forecasting/index.md

 <br> Schematic of our Deep Epidemic Forecasting model.

 <img src="images/table_results.png" width="800" height="250"/>
 <br> For measuring the performance of the forecasting model we calculate mean absolute error (MAE) values.
-We show in <b>Bold<\b> the cells where by incorporating regional similarity our model performance improves.
+We show in <b>Bold</b> the cells where by incorporating regional similarity our model performance improves.

 ## Slides & Code